10up/wp-local-docker-docs/_includes/markdown/Environments.md

 ## Create an Environment

 `10updocker create` will present you with a series of prompts to configure your environment to suit your needs.

 It is recommended that you use the `.test` top level domain (TLD) for your local environments, as this TLD is reserved for the testing of software and is not intended to ever be installed into the global Domain Name System.
+Additionally, WP Local Docker is configured to send any container to container traffic for .test TLDs directly to the gateway container, so that things like WP Cron and the REST API can work between environments out of the box.

 ## Delete an Environment